Multi-axis CNC Machining

 Most machined parts provided today for the aerospace, space, and defense markets are generated on CNC (computer numerical control) machines.
 The CNC machines vary from minimal (Swiss style) to large (VTL – vertical turning lathes & bed mills).
-They also vary in complexity from simple 2-axis to simultaneous 5-axis.
-By adding additional spindles (sub-spindles/milling turrets, etc.), these CNC machines can perform 9-11 axis.
+They also vary in complexity from 2-axis to simultaneous 5-axis.
+By adding additional spindles (sub-spindles/milling turrets, etc.), you can enjoy the advantages of multi-axis CNC machining.
+Depending on number of spindle these machine can have up to 9-11 axis of movement

 Multi-axis machining, what is it?